Defense concedes Sean 'Diddy' Combs had violent outbursts, but say no federal crimes occurred

 Prosecutors say Combs coerced women into drugged-up group sexual encounters he called “freak offs,” “wild king nights” or “hotel nights,” then kept them in line by choking, hitting, kicking and dragging them, often by the hair.

-Johnson said a jealous Combs once kidnapped an employee at gunpoint to help find his one-time girlfriend, the R&B singer Cassie.
-When he did, he “beat her brutally, kicking her in the back and flinging her around like a rag doll.”

-Cassie, whose legal name is Casandra Ventura, was expected to testify Monday or Tuesday.
-Combs told Cassie that if she defied him again, he would release recordings of her having sex with a male escort, “souvenirs of the most humiliating nights of her life," Johnson said.

-That was “just the tip of the iceberg,” Johnson said, telling jurors that Cassie was far from the only woman Combs beat and sexually exploited.
+In her opening, Johnson said Cassie was far from the only woman Combs beat and sexually exploited.

 The prosecutor said Combs last year brutally beat another woman — identified only as Jane — when she confronted him about enduring years of freak offs in dark hotel rooms while he took other paramours on date nights and trips around the globe.